 International students from 135 nations choose the University of Nebraska for their graduate and undergraduate programs.
-With over 120 programs offered online, students may earn credentials in teaching, allied health, research, business and more.
+With more than 100 programs offered online, students may earn credentials in teaching, allied health, research, business and more.

 Each campus provides a variety of programs and services designed to help you succeed, and admission standards are competitive.
 It is always best to review the specific requirements for international students of the campus where you will matriculate for your degree.

 Native Language other than English

 We want you to be successful in your course work as well as active participants in your educational experience.
 If your native language (or language of nurture) is not English, you will be asked to demonstrate your English proficiency for full academic admission to the university and desired program.

 English proficiency requirements will vary by campus, degree level, and program.
 The program requirements will always take precedence over campus requirements.
 The TOEFL requirements listed below are organized by campus and degree level.
 Each link also provides additional resource links to each campus for all international student requirements and services.

 Online programs with special TOEFL requirements are listed under the Admissions tab for each program.

 Whether you are interested in obtaining a visa or are currently residing in the U.S. on an education visa, there are certain restrictions with regard to distance education you should be aware of.